MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

 Added two new saliency metrics (CC and Sim) and added a main file demonstarting how to use the saliency metrics.

-The ground truths are for the CrowdFix dataset which has three classees representing three categories of crowds: Sparse, Dense Free-Flowing and Dense Congested.
-If you have a dataset with different classes, you can use a similiar file structure to hold each class and its corresponding ground truth.
+The ground truths are for the CrowdFix dataset which has three classes representing three categories of crowds: Sparse, Dense Free-Flowing and Dense Congested.
+If you have a dataset with different classes, you can use a similar file structure to hold each class and its corresponding ground truth.

 The code stores the results of the saliency metrics in a .txt file.
 A sample is added to the repository.